tbowmo/node-red-small-timer/README.md

 ![Sonar cloud test](https://github.com/tbowmo/node-red-small-timer/actions/workflows/sonarcloud.yml/badge.svg)
 ![Build status](https://github.com/tbowmo/node-red-small-timer/actions/workflows/node-builds.yml/badge.svg)

-A node-red timer node to rule them all.
+A Node-RED timer node to rule them all.
 It delivers either an on or off message at scheduled intervals.
 These intervals can be consistent daily occurrences, like '19:00' for 'on' and '23:00' for 'off', perfect for controlling f.ex. a porch light.
 However, its true power lies in its ability to activate the light at, let's say sunset and deactivate it at dusk.
 Pretty cool, right?

 This encapsulates the core concept: Emit a predefined message at either specific times, or on sunrise / sunset.
-Garnish this with a configurable day schedule, and you have a small timer for your lights, or other things that needs to be turned on or off daily.
+Garnish this with a powerful day schedule configuration, and you have a small timer for your lights, or other things that needs to be turned on or off daily.

 # Install
 Either use the palette manager in Node-RED to install the plugin, or use a terminal to install directly in your local installation of Node-RED: